 To create this project, you will need a manilla envelope for each student.
 Fold it in half with the back side on top.
 You will glue the story cover on the top half, put the writing plan on the back of that half on the inside, and staple the story onto the bottom half.
 The inside of the envelope can be used for storing puppets or story artifacts that can be shared orally if you have your students read their work out loud.

-Twas the Night Before Christmas Comprehension Skills
+Using Twas the Night Before Christmas for comprehension

 If you have specific skills you are working on, my friend, Kelly, over at Mrs. Avery’s Island, created this collection of graphic organizers that can be used with various versions of this book.
 You can practice main idea and supporting details for fiction, retelling, and story elements with the three organizers she’s included.
 To download, simply click the image to the left.